snakorse/erda-release/README.md

-# erda-release
+# Erda Installation Tools

-The erda release installer  pass the test on following software version:
+We have successfully installed Erda in the following software:

 - Kubernetes 1.18.8
 - Docker 19.03.5
 - CentOS 7.9
+- Helm 3.4.2

 ## Quickly Started

-### Prepared
+### Prerequisites

 - Kuberentes 1.18.8, We recommand you use ACK Pro ( AliCloud Kubernetes Pro)
-  - The minimal node resource is 4 CPU 16G Memory
+  - Each node needs at least 4 core CPU, 16G memory
-  - At least 4 Node (1 Master and 3 Worker)
+  - At least 4 Nodes (1 Master and 3 Workers)
-  - 200G Storage on `/`
+  - At least 200G storage in the `/`
+  - Need an SLB
-  - **Don't Install the ingress**
+  - **Don't Install the ingress component**
 - Docker 19.03.5
-- CentOS 7
+- CentOS 7 +
-- Helm 3
+- Helm 3.4 +

 ### Step

-1. git clone this repo on your machine
+1. Git clone the repo on your machine

    > git clone https://github.com/erda-project/erda-release.git

-2. change directory to the erda-release folder
+2. Change directory to the erda-release folder

    > cd erda-release

-3. package the tar ball
+3. Package the tarball

    > bash scripts/build_package.sh

-4. copy the tar ball to your  **Kubernetes Master** node and make sure the **kubeconfig** file on the ~/.kube/config, then prepare the following enviroment variables on the **Kubernetes Master Node**.
+4. Copy the tarball to your  **Kubernetes Master** node and make sure the **kubeconfig** file on the ~/.kube/config.

    > scp package/erda-release.tar.gz root@<hostip>:/root

    >  tar -xzvf /root/erda-release.tar.gz

    >  cd erda-release

+    Then prepare the following environment variables on the **Kubernetes Master Node**.

    ```shell
    # specify the kuberentes namepsace to install erda components, default  value is `default`.